Crepes & Waffles

-Crepes & Waffles is a Colombian restaurant chain.
+Crepes & Waffles is the third biggest restaurant chain in Colombia.
 The idea was born from a couple of Colegio de Estudios Superiores de Administracion (CESA) university students who were working on a project.

 History

-Founded on April 13, 1980, two students of Los Andes university, opened their first restaurant in Bogotá, Colombia in the style of a small rustic French crêperie.
-The chain now has restaurants in Spain & Peru, and many other countries.
+Founded on April 13, 1980, two students of el CESA university, opened their first restaurant in Bogotá, Colombia in the style of a small rustic French crêperie.
+The chain now has restaurants in Spain and Peru, and many other countries.
 The last international restaurant that opened was inaugurated in São Paulo, Brazil.